Tomic fined, dropped by sponsor for outburst

-LONDON -- Bernard Tomic has been dropped by racket sponsors Head just hours after he was fined for unsportsmanlike conduct following his first round exit at Wimbledon.
+LONDON -- Bernard Tomic has been dropped by racket sponsor Head just hours after he was fined for unsportsmanlike conduct following his first-round exit at Wimbledon.

-Australian Tomic received a $15,000 (£11,600) fine from the International Tennis Federation -- the second largest since 1991 - following his loss to Mischa Zverev, after which he claimed he felt bored during the match and admitted he had called the trainer on not for treatment, but to disrupt his opponent's momentum.
+Australian Tomic received a $15,000 (£11,600) fine from the International Tennis Federation -- the second-largest fine since 1991 -- following his loss to Mischa Zverev, after which Tomic claimed he felt bored during the match and admitted he had called the trainer on not for treatment, but to disrupt his opponent's momentum.

 A statement on Head's official website read: "We were extremely disappointed with the statements made at Wimbledon by one of our sponsored athletes, Bernard Tomic.